Leaderboard

 5 points

-9. I have really enjoyed putting these pages together especially as the visual memories are so good of the holiday and the gorgeous scenery.
+I have really enjoyed putting these pages together especially as the visual memories are so good of the holiday and the gorgeous scenery.
 The difficulty was in selecting the photos as I took so many.
 I may tweek some more but these are how I have left it at the moment.
 I've tried to be consistent across the 3 DPSs by using the same background image; that of a distressed wall snapped from the holiday and stretched across the pages.
-Since joining in the various projects on Scrapbook Campus I tend to see things a lot more than I did before that are worthy of photographing specifically for backgrounds.
+Since joining in the various projects on Scrapbook Campus I tend to see things a lot more than I did before that are worthy of photographing specifically for backgrounds.5 points

-10. I, too had cataract surgery last October and then the other eye this year.
+I, too had cataract surgery last October and then the other eye this year.
 I asked him if he could make me either near sighted or far sighted at the same time.
 He said no and he could also not fix an astigmatism.
 That was the first time I ever heard that I had such a thing, To make a long story short I go for what is a last visit next month.
 I so want new glasses but had to wait for the last visit with the surgeon.
-Keep your finger crossed that it will be the last visit with him!
+Keep your finger crossed that it will be the last visit with him!3 points

-11. And to think that I have arthrosis in both hands and the first OP for that was when I was 45!
+And to think that I have arthrosis in both hands and the first OP for that was when I was 45!
 My hobbies have always required good use of hands and eyes, so I had to say goodbye to lacemaking, embroidery and papercrafts to name a few.
 But when one door closes another one will be opened eventually.
-In my case the computer was that door and that allowed me to use my photos and that's why you find me here and it saved me from being bored!
+In my case the computer was that door and that allowed me to use my photos and that's why you find me here and it saved me from being bored!3 points

-12. Here's what I came up with for the numbered items.
+Here's what I came up with for the numbered items.
 Couldn't think of anything else and wanted to do something.
 I grew up in a really small town, moved to the big city for many years, then came back 11 years ago to a small town.
 I love it.
 Trouble is, everywhere is growing so fast and it changes the nature of the place.
 I think I should live in a cabin deep in the woods away from developments.
 The frame at top is from Melo Vrijhof at DS, the phrase strips from Cassel, the background image from online somewhere.
 The font in red is Boring Showers.
-Made the little numbered squares.
+Made the little numbered squares.2 points

 2 points